wemmm/My-CV/README.md

 [SKILLS](#skills) | [EDUCATION](#education) | [EXPERIENCE](#experience) | [INTERESTS](#interests) | <a href="http://smoothwise.tumblr.com"/>ARTWORK</a>

 I am a creative, committed postgraduate based in London.
-Having fulfilled my academic goals, coding deeply appealed to my creativity and eagerness to learn.
+Having fulfilled my academic goals, coding appealed to my creativity and eagerness to learn.
 I care deeply about making things- from programs and artwork all the way to coffee.
 I am looking to embark upon a career in the London tech industry as a junior developer, and to continue learning about coding!

 ## Projects